-If you’ve read our blog about creating good Calls to Action on your website (link), you might have created some useful tools for your audience, like this handy free website improvement guide.
+If you’ve read our blog about creating good calls-to-action, you might have created some useful tools for your audience, like this handy free website improvement guide.
 If you have – these should be perfect for sharing on social media and engaging your audience.

-Ensuring the content you create or share is USEFUL to your number #1 client has a whole host of other benefits, too, including potentially improving your search engine rankings.
-Useful content is among the most often shared, and this is because it makes the sharer look considerate and helpful.
+Create or share content that is USEFUL to your number #1 client.
+The benefit of this has a whole host of benefits, one of which is improving your search engine rankings.
+Useful content is among the most valued and shared because it makes the sharer appear considerate and helpful.

 The bottom line

-Creating awesome content that your number #1 client loves enough to share is one of the best things you can do to improve the performance of your website.
-You can do this by getting to know your number #1 client – their real needs, and how they want to be perceived – and creating content that’s both useful to them and consistent with content they already share.
+Creating engaging content that your number #1 client loves enough to share is key to building your audience.
+This is one of the best things you can do to improve the performance of your website.
+Get to know your number #1 client – their real needs, and how they want to be perceived.
+Create content that’s both useful to them and consistent with content they already share.